tttapa/Control-Surface/doxygen/pages/FAQ.md

 active bank:
 @f[ y = \text{list of addresses}[x] @f].

-## How can I add support for different kinds of displays?
+## How can I add support for different kinds of displays? {#faq-add-display-support}

 Out of the box, the library supports SSD1306 OLED displays.
 Adding support for other types of displays is relatively easy, by implementing the